therabble/mxz-cat/README.md

-# MxzCat
+# MxzCat (Pronounced "mix-cat")
 "Underthinking component design."

 ## What is a MxzCat?
-A fundamental building block for Rabble's "MUSICatThulhu" rewrite of the MUSICat application.
+A fundamental building block for [Rabble](http://www.musicat.co/the-rabble/)'s "MUSICatThulhu" rewrite of the MUSICat application.
+A MxzCat can be described as "making a LEGO™ out of a _useful data component_ whose _nature and purpose are (pretty much) fixed_."

+The core purpose of a MxzCat is _minimizing per-customer cost_, which most definitely includes ongoing cost of ownership.

+The central point of the MxzCat model is _cost control via exaggerated simplicity._

+### Why do this?

+#### First: because it's feasible.
+MUSICat involves a high proportion of data items that fit the description:
+ - A "useful data component" is one that recurs, in whole, thoughout the application; and that has a small, tightly definable set of interactions.
+In other words, a block with formal and conceptual integrity.
+ - A component whose "nature and purpose are (pretty much) fixed" is one that supports investment in a one-and-done style of programming.

+#### Second: because it provides pivotal business benefit.
+Most software is written without the benefit of the constraints of the MxzCat concept.
+Current software practice has evolved under pressure to tame the enormous complexity of fluid requirements and behavioral descriptions of arbitrary specificity.
+As a result, contemporary "full-stack development" is large, unwieldy, very expensive (particularly in terms of total cost of ownership), and failure-prone.

+If you reject the principle that a purpose-appropriate set of LEGO™-style snappable software components can rein in the cost of software development... you should stop reading.
+Surely you have other things to do with your day.

+Rabble, though: Rabble needs to contain per-customer cost as much as possible.
+This is partly for business-model reasons; but primarily it's a mission statement: Rabble works to contain costs for libraries themselves.

+MUSICat has evolved to the point at which it expresses a very well-suited set of core functions for its purpose.
+As such, it offers a very stable set of candidate component definitions.

+Hence this project.

 ### The name...
 Ok.
 We needed a different name.
-CatThulhu is SO taken.
-“MCat” was too generic.
-“MsCat” probably violates some Microsoft patent.
-“MxCat” seemed cool but “mx” is a very populated place.
-“Mzcat” is camped by people whose online persona probably involves being a chick.
+"CatThulhu" was SO taken.
+"MCat" was too generic.
+"MsCat" probably violates some Microsoft patent.
+"MxCat" seemed cool but "mx" is a very populated googlespace.
+"Mzcat" seems camped by people whose online persona is chick-centric; which is in itself fine, but which carries freight that this project doesn't.

 So.
-Official name is MxzCat.
-Pronounced “**mix**cat”.
+MxzCat.
+Pronounced "**mix**cat".

-### The concept
+## The MxzCat Concept
 A MxzCat is not very groundbreaking.
-It’s really a fairly old-fashioned idea, just implemented strictly.
-(Kind of along the lines of “Marxism has never been tried.”)
+It’s really a fairly old-fashioned idea, just seldom if ever implemented strictly.
+(Kind of along the lines of "Marxism has never been tried.")

-The core purpose of a MxzCat is _minimizing per-customer cost_, which most definitely includes ongoing cost of ownership.

-The central point of the MxzCat model is _cost control via exaggerated simplicity._ This goal is played out like this:

-We design a group of MxzCats, focusing on best balance between:
- - Maximum resilience in the face of expected problem space.
- - Minimal coupling at the MxzCat API.
- - Minimal external dependency.

-There is one further design principle that makes the entire concept possible: Once written to its API, a MxzCat does not change.

-Design is an art not a science, so we approach this with an appealing mix of delicacy and bigotry.
-We follow these guides:
- - 80/20 rule. (i.e., don’t waste time studying the unlikely cases.)
- - Redefine the problem simplewards.
-If a design decision is teetering between simple/less capable and complicated/more capable, leave the greater capability for some other time.
- - Do Not Compromise The Rules.
- -
-This will be **`design version 0.1`**.
-(Note that _we version the design specs, not the implementation._) Or rather, implementation versioning is an internal housekeeping thing.

-We write simple reference implementations of the MxzCats.
-This will probably cause us to push to **`design version 0.2`**.
-So be it.

-We use the reference implementations as design/functional templates to generate real implementations.
+A MxzCat begins with a conceptual definition.
+From that, we derive **versioned** specifications.
+Implementation versioning, for a MxzCat-based application, is a mere housekeeping detail.
+The **specification version is the important thing**:

+ - It defines whether any two MxzCats can snap together.
+ - It is a potential parameter constraint for functions.

 A MxzCat exists in several senses:
  - **A MxzCat is a datamodel.** The datamodel represents the meaningfully persistable state of the MxzCat.
- - **A MxzCat is an API.** A _versioned_ API.
-The API is the only way to communicate with a MxzCat.
+ - **A MxzCat is an API.** The API is the only sanctioned way to communicate with a MxzCat.
- - **A MxzCat is a semantics attachment map.** This map is an unambiguous designator of the datamodel components, mapped to a defined set of top-level Semantic tags.
+ - **A MxzCat is a semantics attachment map.** This map is an unambiguous designator of the datamodel elements: much like XPath in an XML structure.
+These points may be mapped to any defined set of top-level Semantic tags.
  - **A MxzCat is an instantiated part of a running application.** The component is implementation-agnostic: it can be created in any context, in any language, on any platform, as long as the basic behavioral contract is obeyed.

+Here are the parts of a MxzCat
+###